Skeleton System Quiz : Part 2 30 Important MCQs for PE Exams

 Category: skeleton System

-13. Shin bone is called as
+13. Zygomatic bone is present in

 14 / 30